US soldier wins long fight to get Afghan translator asylum

 Sodais traveled for seven months going through nearly a half dozen countries.
 He was beaten and abandoned by smugglers and jailed and beaten by police before reaching Germany, where his first asylum request was denied.

-Sullivan wrote letters of recommendation, provided photos of his time with his platoon and obtained records from the U.S. government that showed his denial was based on a questionable review by a civilian contractor who Sodais said falsely accused him of checking social media on the job.
+Sullivan wrote letters of recommendation, provided photos of his time with his platoon and obtained records from the U.S. government that showed his denial was based on a vague review by a civilian contractor who Sodais said falsely accused him of checking social media on the job.

 On Aug.
 11, Germany temporarily halted the deportation of all Afghans due to the upheaval but did not specify how long the order would last.
 Sodais said he believes Sullivan’s letters of recommendation made the difference in finally being granted asylum.
 His case will be reviewed in three years when he can then apply to become a German citizen.

-Sodais said he looks forward to getting his German passport so he can someday visit Sullivan in the United States.
+Sodais said he looks forward to getting his German passport so he can someday visit Sullivan and they can travel together so Sodais can finally see the United States.

 “I’m feeling right now that I will have an amazing future,” he said.